redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Operator

-An operator is a custom extension of the Kubernetes API designed to manage complex, stateful processes and resources.
+An [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is a custom extension of the Kubernetes API designed to manage complex, stateful applications and their components.
+This operator pattern is commonly used by databases and other applications to extend the cluster's behavior without changing its underlying code.
+Kubernetes.io/docs has a great explanation of the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 The Redis Enterprise operator uses controllers to manage Redis Enterprise’s custom resources (CRs), ensuring that these resources are continuously monitored and maintained.

---->Operator pattern is a common way to extend the K8s API to work with databases.......

 The operator is a deployment that runs within a given namespace.
 These operator pods must run with sufficient privileges to create the Redis Enterprise cluster resources within that namespace.